SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/07_invoking_graphit_files.md

      http://10.21.1.76:3213/api/GraphitWS1?Customer_Id=1472&Case_Id=3707&token=test&graphitProfiler=true&format=json

-The response is displayed in the Vrowser tab:
+The response is displayed in the Browser tab:
 ![](/articles/15_web_services/17_Graphit/images/49_invoking_graphit_files.PNG)

 Note that multiple parameters can be parsed to Graphit by: